-If we assume modified blackbody emission \citep{hildebrand_1983}, T$_{\rm MBB}$ is the dust temperature that fits the SED in the following, neglecting any distance/redshift terms:
+If we assume modified blackbody emission from a source with a single temperature \citep{hildebrand_1983}, T$_{\rm MBB}$ is the dust temperature that fits the SED in the following, neglecting any distance/redshift terms:

 where ${\rm B}_{\nu}$ is the Planck function, $\tau_{\nu}$ is the frequency-dependent optical depth, and $\epsilon_{\nu}$ is the emissivity, which accounts for the `imperfect' blackbody (greybody) nature of dust grain emission in the FIR.
-We can simplify this equation since $\tau$ is proportional to $\epsilon$\footnote{Given the nature of dust thermal emission, the absorption and emission of dust grains are intrinsically linked; the emissivity is proportional to the opacity which is proportional to the optical depth (and are sometimes used interchangeably in the literature), all of which can be described by a frequency-dependent powerlaw function in the FIR, with a variety of normalization factors used in the literature \citep[e.g.][]{kovacs_2010, reuter_2020, algera_2023_new_rebels} from fits to observations of galaxies, clouds, and disks at different wavelengths and redshifts.
+We can simplify this equation since $\tau$ is proportional to $\epsilon$ and assume the typical frequency-dependent powerlaw parameterization for $\tau$ to get\footnote{Given the nature of dust thermal emission, the absorption and emission of dust grains are intrinsically linked; the emissivity is proportional to the opacity which is proportional to the optical depth (and are sometimes used interchangeably in the literature), all of which can be described by a frequency-dependent powerlaw function in the FIR, with a variety of normalization factors used in the literature \citep[e.g.][]{kovacs_2010, reuter_2020, algera_2023_new_rebels} from fits to observations of galaxies, clouds, and disks at different wavelengths and redshifts.
 The foundational work of \cite{hildebrand_1983} defined a dimensionless emissivity $Q_{\nu}$ that depends on grain size, geometry, and the frequency-dependent mass-absorption coefficient $\kappa_{\nu}$ (opacity), describing the efficiency of emission from the grain surface area per unit mass.
-Like $\beta$ with dust temperature, the assumed value of $\kappa_{\nu}$ significantly impacts the dust masses inferred from FIR SEDs.} and assume the typical frequency-dependent powerlaw parameterization to get:
+Like $\beta$ with dust temperature, the assumed value of $\kappa_{\nu}$ significantly impacts the dust masses inferred from FIR SEDs.}:

 where the optical depth is defined in such a way to be unity at $\nu_0$ and the powerlaw slope is set by $\beta$, the spectral emissivity index.
 For an individual grain of known size and composition, the emissivity can be measured but in practice the emissivity of the entire dust population is difficult to determine due to dependencies on the dust temperature distribution and line-of-sight column density.
 The circular dependence of $\beta$ on the local dust properties (temperature, grain size and composition) and of T$_\mathrm{MBB}$ on $\beta$ when fitting SEDs alludes one of the primary difficulties in constraining dust temperatures.